 Sometimes, this is because they know it will get your attention as you’ll intervene to try and get them to stop chewing.

 By keeping your dog busy and rewarding them for positive behavior, you can prevent them from getting bored and, therefore, put a stop to destructive chewing.

 Teaching your dog new tricks, playing games, and using boredom-busting toys, like treat dispensers, can be an effective way to keep your pet mentally stimulated and entertained.

 If you don’t allow your dog to burn off excess energy, it increases the risk of unwanted behavior at home.

 As well as being good for your pup’s physical health, regular exercise is essential for your dog’s emotional well-being too.

 While most people realize that they’ll need to walk a dog every day, it’s easy to underestimate the amount of exercise a dog needs.

-Border Collies and Australian Shepherds typically need more exercise than a Bichon Frise or Bulldog, for example.
+For example, border Collies and Australian Shepherds typically need more exercise than a Bichon Frise or Bulldog.

 If a busy schedule means you’re struggling to give your dog enough exercise, be sure to find alternatives.